nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/characters-meshes.md

 :::tip

-This is allow your Characters when using your meshes to have a proper Ragdoll physics.
+This is needed so your Characters can have a proper in-game Ragdoll physics.

 :::